-In a posting late Tuesday on The Official BlackBerry Blog, Senior Vice President David J. Smith wrote that "we've made the difficult decision to wait to launch BlackBerry PlayBook OS 2.0 until we are confident we have fully met the expectations of our developers, enterprise customers and end-users."
+In a posting late Tuesday on The Official BlackBerry Blog, Senior Vice President David J. Smith wrote that "we've made the difficult decision to wait to launch BlackBerry PlayBook OS 2.0 until we are confident we have fully met the expectations of our developers, customers and end-users."
 He added that the expected delivery date was February.

 Still No Native E-Mail